-Waterford has a state-of-the-art, in-house tutoring program for reading, writing and math.
+Waterford has a state-of-the-art, in-house Academic Support Program for reading, writing and math.
 Our tutors are trained by Waterford professionals and work closely with classroom teachers to provide support for our students when needed.

 9. What professional development opportunities do teachers have?
 How do teachers collaborate?

 The professional culture of the school greatly informs the student experience.
 Research has demonstrated a clear connection between teacher effectiveness and student performance (Center for Public Education).
 Do teachers collaborate and share a unified vision for their students?
 Are professional development opportunities available to teachers?
 Are teachers held to a high standard?